How to Replace Lawn Mower Blades: Do’s and Don’ts

 Over time, your mower’s blade will become chipped from hitting rocks, branches and other debris.
 When a blade is severely damaged, it will need to be replaced entirely.
 Start by removing the spark plug to prevent an accident start-up, then turn the mower on its side.
 To prevent fuel from leaking out, be sure to turn it so the carburetor is on top.

 Before you start to take the blade off, always wrap the sharp ends of the blade in shop towels to protect yourself from injury.
-Removing the blade is as simple as holding it steady with one hand and loosening the anchoring nut.
+Removing the blade is as simple as holding it steady and loosening the anchoring nut.
+We recommend using a block of wood wedged against mower deck and the blade to prevent the blade from turning.

 Out With the Old

-Use an adjustable or socket wrench to loosen the bolt in the center while holding the blade with your other hand to prevent it from rotating.
-Before removing the blade, note which direction the sharpened side is facing.
+Grab a wire brush and clean up the head of the nut or bolt holding the blade.
+Next use an adjustable or socket wrench to loosen the bolt in the center.
+For stubborn bolts a cordless impact can make quick work of the job.
+Before removing the blade, use a permanent marker note which direction the sharpened side is facing.
 Once you have the bolt off, slide the blade and retaining bracket off the shaft.
+Now is a great time to give your mower deck a good cleaning if you have time.

 Mount the New Blade